mzffrtp/Rick-Morty-characters/README.md

 # Rick-Morty-characters

-# I coded something funny.
-Follow me all ricky and morth fans.
+## I coded something funny.
+Follow me all rick and morty fans.

-### Do you want to remember how your favourite fan loook s like or want to see all the characters in series?
+## Do you want to remember how your favourite character looks like or want to see all the characters in series?

-#### A JS real life project was coded by wiritng some css.
-Didn´t want to bootstarp for styling, just wanted to write some css at this.
+### A js real life project was coded by writing some css.
+Didn´t want to bootstrap for styling, just wanted to write some css.

-#### Search bar and character cards were created by JS by an open source API using BSD license.
+### Search bar and character cards were created by js by an open source API using BSD license.

 ![](screen.gif)